-The Grant-Beckwith affair alone is sufficient to indicate the lengths to which Secretary of War Stanton went to retain control over the USMIC, including its cipher operators, and its ciphers.
-In fact, so strong a position did he take that on 10 November 1863, following a disagreement over who should operate and control all the military telegraph lines, Myer, by then full Colonel, and bearing the resounding title "Chief Signal Officer of the United States Army", a title he had enjoyed for only two months, was peremptorily relieved from that position and put on the shelf.
-Not long afterward and for a similar reason, Myer's successor, Lieut Col Nicodemus, was likewise summarily relieved as Chief Signal Officer by Secretary Stanton; indeed, he was not only removed from that positionhe was dismissed from the Service without even the formality of trial by court martial.
-Stanton gave "phoney" reasons for dismissing Col Nicodemus, but I am glad to say that the latter was restored his commission in March 1865 by direction of the Fresident.

-As for what happened to Colonel Myer, the record shows that he vacated his "commission" in July 1864; Colonel Nicodemus lasted about six months after he superseded Myer; and Colonel Benjamin F. Fisher became Chief Signal Officer on 26 December 1964, but his appointment was never confirmed by the Senate.
-(Photo Hist VIII 314, 333) In August 1865 Colonel Myer requested that he be restored to the position of Chief Signal Officer of the Army.
-Accompanying his application were letters of recommendation from several high-ranking officers of the Army and the Navy, and Myer's application was forwarded to Lieutenant General Grant, who returned the application to the President, saying, "Unless there are reasons of which I know nothing, I deem A. J. Myer entitled to the position of Chief Signal Officer of the Army and recommend it accordingly."
-In a letter dated 30 July 1866 to Secretary of War Stanton, General Grant recommended "the appointment of Albert J. Myer to the place of Chief of the Signal Corps as provided for by Act of Congress.
-Colonel Myer is the inventor of the system used both in the Army and Navy, which would seem to give him a claim to the position of Chief, which he once held and which the Senate have refused to confirm any other person in."
-Apparently this last letter produced results, for Colonel Myer was reappointed Chief Signal Officer on 25 February 1867, to date from 25 February 1867.
+The Grant-Beckwith affair alone is sufficient to indicate the lengths to which Secretary of War Stanton went to retain control over the USMTC, including its books cipher operators, and its ciphers.
+In fact, so strong a position did he take that on 10 November 1863, following a disagreement over who should operate and control all the military telegraph lines, Myer, by then full Colonel, and bearing Imbosing resounding title "Chief Signal Officer of the United States Army", a title he had enjoyed for only two months, was peremptorily relieved from that position and put on the shelf.
+Not long afterward, and for a similar reason, Myer's successor, Lieut.
+Col. Nicodemus, was likewise summarily relieved as Chief Signal Officer by Secretary Stanton; indeed, he was not only removed from that positionhe was dismissed from the Service without even the formality of trial by court martial.
+Stanton gave "phoney" reasons for dismissing Col Nicodemus, but I am glad to say that the latter was restored his commission in March 1865, by direction of the President; also by direction of the President Colonel Myer was restored to he bosition as Chief Signal, Officer of Office V.S.
+Army on 25 February 1867. commission in July 1864; Colonel Wicodemus lasted about six months after he superseded Tour and Colonel Begingts F. Eisher became Chief Signal Officer on commission in July 1864; Colonel Nicodemus lasted about size months after he superseded Null; and Colonel Benjamin F. Eisher became Chief Signal Officer on 26 December 1964, but his appearance was neverther inseed by the Senate.
+(Photo-Historia 114, 1932) In August 1865 Colonel Myer requested that he be restored to the position of Chief Signal Officer of the Army Accompanying his application were letters of recommendation from several high ranking officers of the Army and the Navy, and Myer's application was forwarded to Lieutemant General Grant, who returned the application to the President, saying, "Unless there are reasons of which I know hothing, I deem A. If Myer satisfied to the position of Chief Signal Officer of the Army and accommend it advordingly."
+In a letter dated 30 July 1866 to Secretary of War Stanton, General Crant recommended "the appointment of Albert J. Myer to the place of Chief of the Signal Cerps as provided for by Act of Congress Colonel Myer is the inventor of the system used both in the Army and Navy Which would seem to give him a claim to the position of Crief, which he pice held and which the Senate have refused to confirm any other person in."
+Apparently this last latter/produced results, for Colonel Myer was reappointed Chief Signal Officer on 25 February 1867, to date from the Senate Person 1867.

-Let's go back a bit in this part of the story.
-When Col. Myer was relieved from duty as Chief Signal Officer in November 1863, he was
+from duty as Chief Signal Officer in November 1863, he was '/ ordered to

 Cairo, Illinois, to await orders for a new assignment.
 Very soon thereafter he was either designated (or he may have himself decided) to prepare a field manual on signaling and there soon appeared, with a prefatory note dated January 1864, a pamphlet of 148 pages, a copy of which is now in the Rare Book Room of the Library of Congress.
-The title page reads as follows: $/\overset{\checkmark}{\sim}$
+The title page reads as follows: